OpenNebula/marketplace-docs/source/service/vnf.rst

     default via 192.168.102.111 dev eth0 metric 202
     192.168.102.0/24 dev eth0 proto kernel scope link src 192.168.102.101

-Both of these network clients (on different subnets) should be able to communicate with each other other (e.g., try to ``ping`` second VM from first VM) and should be able to resolve DNS and reach internet services.
+Both of these network clients (on different subnets) should be able to communicate with each other (e.g., try to ``ping`` second VM from first VM) and should be able to resolve DNS and reach internet services.

 Management Network
 ~~~~~~~~~~~~~~~~~~